RadioAstronomySoftwareGroup/pyuvdata/.github/CONTRIBUTING.md

 The core team looks at pull requests on a regular basis and tries to provide feedback as quickly as possible.
 Larger pull requests generally require more time for review and may require discussion among the core team.

 # Community
 In addition to conversations on github, we also communicate via Slack and on monthly telecons.
-We welcome contributors who want to join those discussions, [contact us](INSERT EMAIL HERE) if you'd like to be invited to join them.
+We welcome contributors who want to join those discussions, [contact the RASG managers](rasgmanagers@gmail.com) if you'd like to be invited to join them.